 Reaching communities where they are.

-Think of the ways you currently promote a job opportunity, think of some gaps that may leave marginalized communities left out in your current hiring process.
+Think of the ways you currently promote a job opportunity.
+Consider what gaps that may exist that leave marginalized communities out in your current hiring process.
 Even when trying to mitigate any discouraging verbiage or promotional material, you may still be surprised by the lack of diversity you see in applications.
 This is why intentional, strategic hiring practices are so important.